Minors on Campus Policy

 B. Background Checks

-All Authorized Adults must complete appropriate annual mandatory training.
+All Authorized Adults must complete appropriate annual mandatory training, complete and return the Authorized Adult Training and Compliance Form.

 IV.
 Additional Requirements and Procedures